 - Keep in mind that the moving date needs to be approved by the whole chain, this will be confirmed by your solicitor.

-- Get confirmation from your removal company before you commit to the proposed date, double check that they have the availability to help you move on the preferred date.
+- Contact your removal company as early as possible in advance of your move, double check that they have the availability to help you move on the preferred date.

 - Ensure you confirm with your solicitor where deposit money needs to be sent prior to that date, keep in mind you can’t exchange before you have sent your deposit money.
 Deposit money not reaching solicitors on time can be a common pitfall, so ensure you are aware ahead of time where funds need to be sent to.